Sourdough Brandon Logo

 Sliced sourdough sandwich bread

-Note: If you use an instant-read thermometer, the internal temperature of baked sandwich bread should read 190-200ºF (88-93ºC).
-Baking sandwich bread to an internal temperature over 200ºF will result in a drier, tougher sandwich bread.
-To keep sandwich bread soft, aim to bake it until the internal temperature is 190ºF.
+Baking sandwich bread to an internal temperature over 200ºF will result in a drier and tougher loaf.
+To keep it soft, aim to bake it until the internal temperature is 190ºF.

 At room temperature, keep the bread covered or wrapped in aluminum foil to keep it from staling.
 It will stay fresh for up to five days.
 If it does stale any, warm it up or toast it for a couple of minutes in a toaster oven.

-What to Make with Sourdough Sandwich Bread
+What to Make With Sourdough Sandwich Bread

 This recipe is so easy and flexible- it can be used for many things!